 The seventh Wolf College tenet of herbal medicine is to get healthy yourself.
 I can attest to having a doctor who is overweight himself, and doesn’t encourage me to drop below my “hypertension weight” even though with my family history, that may be the absolute most important thing I can do for myself.
 What do I recommend for this, the most prevalent health issue in modern society?

-And besides addressing issues such as smoking, drinking, and other potentially harmful behaviros, find out what kind of exercise is best for you.
+For examples, check out our Paleo & Veggie Lifestyles Workshop description.
+Also, in addtion addressing issues such as smoking, drinking, and other potentially harmful behaviors, find out what kind of exercise is best for you.
 For instance, many people think they need rigorous exercise, and that may be true for some people, but often, overweight people just need to walk for an hour per day, and that usually raises the heart rate to the perfect “fat burn” zone.
 My dad, a retired country doc and military surgeon, has been telling me this for decades.

 Finally, the eighth Wolf College tenet of herbal medicine is to make a list of the prevalent maladies in your family history, and in today’s society.
 For instance, some of the epidemic diseases I deal with include asthma, overeating, skin maladies, chronic colds from teaching rooms full of kids all winter, etc. etc. Then as you progress with your herbal lifestyle, start filling in the actions and medicines that address those maladies.
 An abridged version of my list includes: